-The Three Projects of the PC Architecture Committee
+The Four Projects of the PC Architecture Committee

-The PC Architecture Committee is conducting three projects, one for certifying the quality of PC components, one for inspecting PC structures, and one for certifying the qualifications of PC building construction and PC components manufacturing management engineers.
+The PC Architecture Committee is conducting four projects, one for Certifying the quality of PC components, one for Inspecting PC structures, one for Certifying the qualifications of PC building construction management engineers, and one for Certifying the qualifications of PC components manufacturing management engineers.

 ① PC components quality certification